openconnect/recipes/ocserv-multihost.md

 To collocate ocserv and an HTTPS server on port 443, [haproxy](http://www.haproxy.org/) (or similar proxy applications) could be used. haproxy allows forwarding the HTTPS port data to arbitrary servers, based on various criteria.
-This method, however, has the limitation that ocserv does not "see" the SSL session, and cannot enforce client certificate authentication, nor derive any keys needed for the DTLS session.
+This method, however, has few limitations based on the fact that ocserv does not "see" the SSL session.
+ * It cannot enforce client certificate authentication.
+ * It cannot derive any keys needed for the DTLS session.
+ * It cannot enforce the framing of the SSL/TLS packets, and that breaks some assumptions of openconnect client.

+Nevertheless, it may be useful on certain scenarios.

 The configuration required for haproxy is something along the lines:
 ```